-Companison Charty Symptoms Myocardial Infarction Stable Angina Occurrence of pain Occurs at any time Occurs due to physical or emotional stress Modality of With damage to the heart and With no damage to the pain usually described as severe, steady, and crushing heart Outcome May be fatal Usually not fatal Relieving factors of pain Symptoms persists after 15 min. and not relieved by rest or nitro , , Duration of Usually lasts for more than 15 Usually for less than 15 min.; pain min. discomfort is transient, lasting 3-5 min.
-Serum cardiac marker Present Not present
+Myocardial I nfarction versus Stable Ang gina Comparison Chart 2 Symptoms Myocardial Infarction Stable Angina Outcome May be fatal Usually not fatal Relieving Symptoms persists Symptoms relieved factors of after 15 min. and not by rest or nitro pain relieved by rest or nitro within 10-15 min.
+Duration Usually lasts for more Usually for less than of pain than 15 min.
+15 min.; discomfort is transient, lasting 3-5 min.

-Clinical Investigation

-(Sequence of Changes in evolving MI)
+Clinical Investigation Sequence of Changes in evolving noncomplicated MI